libvips/libvips/_posts/2022-05-28-What's-new-in-8.13.md

 needs 4x less memory, makes GIFs which are 20% smaller, and produces higher quality output.

-The new GIF saver has quite a few options to control output, take [a look at the docs]({{ site.baseurl }}/API/current/VipsForeignSave.html#vips-gifsave).
+The new GIF saver now has quite a few options to control compression, take [a look at the docs]({{ site.baseurl }}/API/current/VipsForeignSave.html#vips-gifsave).

 # Image resize quality improvements

-In libvips 8.12, in some cases when resizing images, up to 0.5 pixels of detail might lost on the image the edges due to losses in the processing of intermediate values.
+Image resizing with libvips 8.12 could in some cases lose up to 0.5 pixels of detail on the image edge due to losses in the handling of intermediate values.
 Kleis has reworked the image resize code to retain these extra pixels in all cases, so image edges are now always complete.

-It is possible that this may result in different image sizes, compared with libvips 8.12.
+It is possible that this may result in different image sizes compared with libvips 8.12.

 ```bash